rHermes/hage/README.md

 logger.log("Hello there"_fmt, 23);
 ```

+I've decided to get the time in the hot thread, but this can easily be changed to put it into the logger thread.
+The idea is that we want to know the time when it was logged, rather than when it was

 Another semi mistake I've made, is that I've made the Buffer implementation a bit too flexible.
 Really it will always
 be some sort of ring buffer.
 Now it's very general.
 The part where this reflects a lot is that the read operations